 To my surprise, I’m not hungry at all.
 I don’t crave breakfast nor I feel like I need food.
 Maybe the juice had some additive?

 I start the day with a little Yoga routine and stretching as recommended, and then I go for a walk up the hill where I get lost and finally I somehow reach the White Buddha statue.
 It’s only me and few Thai straight dogs, that all look the same.

-I got a Chinese soup spoon that I have to use every morning to scrape my tongue from the toxins that accumulates.
-It seems a bit strange to keep listening about those toxins leaving my body from every possible place, but I follow again the instructions and I have impression that I have much less toxins than my neighbor, as his description of the tongue-waste was pretty horrible.
+I got a Chinese soup spoon that I have to use every morning to scrape my tongue from the toxins that accumulate.
+It seems a bit strange to keep listening about those toxins leaving my body from every possible place, but I follow again the instructions and I have the impression that I have much fewer toxins than my neighbor, as his description of the tongue-waste was pretty horrible.

 I feel my legs tired for the morning walk, and the book I’m reading is not helping so at noon I take a nap, that turns out to be a very deep one-hour restorative sleep.

 When I wake up, I have the “is it already morning?” feeling, but also an unusual sensation of dizziness that last just a few seconds.

 What was that?
 Surely I’ll have to listen to my body very carefully during those days.

 In the afternoon there’s again dinner at 5pm, and then I go walking with my companions around the area that is quite rural and beautiful with the sunset colors, the bamboos, the palms and a little stream used for irrigation.

 I notice that my body odor is stronger than normal: again the toxins abandoning me?